nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

-In the central server, the X-Road member's subsystem can be deleted only if the subsystem is not associated with any security servers, that is, not registered as a client of any security servers.
+In the Central Server, the X-Road member's subsystem can be deleted only if the subsystem is not associated with any security servers, that is, not registered as a client of any security servers.

 To delete an X-Road member's subsystem, follow these steps.
 1. In the Members tab, select the member whose subsystem you wish to delete and click members name.